carolinebuttet/demo_drag_story/README.md

 # Drag Story Demo
-A demo based on the book [Here](https://www.richard-mcguire.com/new-page-4) by Richard McGuire.
+A website with draggable divs to reveal an image.
+Based on the book [Here](https://www.richard-mcguire.com/new-page-4) by Richard McGuire.

 ![Demo preview](./demo.gif)